Bladesheng/objects-library/README.md

 # objects-library

 Simple library.
 You can add books, mark them as read and remove them.
-Also includes localStorage, so the library isn't lost on reload.
+You can log in with google account to save the data to Firebase Firestore.

-Check it out here: https://bladesheng.github.io/objects-library/
+Check it out here: https://objects-library.web.app/

 Built as a part of The Odin Project course: https://www.theodinproject.com/